Ottumwa Police Department

 A Growing Community

 The Police Department pledges to you, its citizens, our commitment to community growth and professionalism through an open and approachable organization.
 The Ottumwa Police Department has undertaken many changes over the years to meet the changing needs of the community.
 One thing that has not changed is our commitment to respond to the community’s need for police services in an efficient and cost effective manner.
-The Ottumwa Police Department is comprised of 41 sworn officers and 9 civilians.
+The Ottumwa Police Department is comprised of 37 sworn officers and 11 civilians that includes 8 Communication Specialist.
 We strive daily to be the best police agency possible.

 School Resource Officers